jacobsowles/jacobsowles/content/blog/watch-this-puppy-grow-up-with-the-react-context-api-and-higher-order-components/index.md

 So let's improve the developer ergonomics by wrapping our context in a higher-order component.

+## Version 3: Adding a Higher-order Component

+---

 ```jsx
 import { ThemeConsumer } from '../components/ThemeContext';